Jack Crawford (cricketer): Tour to South Africa

 Having finished his school career, Crawford joined the first MCC tour of South Africa in the 1905–06 season.
 (Note: Throughout Crawford's career, the MCC organised and administered English cricket.
 By the time of this tour, official English touring teams played under the name, colours and badge of the MCC and were only styled "England" during Test matches.)
-The team was not particularly strong—before the tour, critics judged it to possess the equivalent strength of a moderate county side.
+The team was not particularly strong—before the tour, critics judged it to possess the equivalent strength of a moderate county team.
 The MCC was criticised by the press both in England and in South Africa for omitting many of the strongest players.
 As the youngest member of the team, Crawford was given the traditional role of writing press reports to be sent back home during the tour.
 When the team played in Worcester during the tour, the local press carried a report that Crawford planned to remain in South Africa.
 The 1906 Wisden carried the same story; in a comment on his success in 1905, it suggested that it was uncertain for how long he would play, and questioned whether, if he played Test cricket, he would do so for England or South Africa.
 The cricket historian Nigel Hart queries why Wisden mentioned South Africa; Crawford's only known connection came through his uncle, who had left South Africa five years before.

 In all first-class matches on the tour, Crawford scored 531 runs at an average of 31.23, coming third in the tour batting averages, and took 34 wickets at an average of 18.44, placing him fifth among the regular bowlers in the team.
 In the early tour matches, Crawford recorded two five-wicket hauls and scored 98.
 He made his Test match debut for England against South Africa in the first Test at the age of 19 years and 32 days to become England's youngest Test cricketer, a record he held until Brian Close made his debut in 1949.
 Batting at number six, Crawford scored 44 runs in the first innings and 43 in the second; he took a wicket with his first delivery, bowling Bert Vogler.
-He was wicketless in the second innings, and bowled inaccurately as the home side recorded a one-wicket win.
+He was wicketless in the second innings, and bowled inaccurately as the home team recorded a one-wicket win.
 Wisden noted that Crawford batted well in both innings.
 After a month of cricket in between the Tests, during which Crawford scored 212 in a minor game, the English team were suffering from fatigue when the remaining matches were played.
 In the second Test, Crawford was promoted to open the batting, a position he retained for most of the series.
 In the final match, he scored 74, his first Test fifty and the highest score of his Test career.
 His best bowling also came in the final match, where he took three for 69.